Katana's power helps deliver The Amazing Spider-Man

 Nick Loy was one of the first artists to be crewed to The Amazing Spider-Man, and worked on the show and its various incarnations over the past two and a half years.
 Nick was the look development lead on the film and had heavy involvement with the look development of The Lizard character.

 Orde Stevanoski was the show compositing lead and sequence lead for a team of 25 artists on The Amazing Spider-Man.
 Under the close watch of Nick Loy, the team was responsible for the look development of the main villain in the film, The Lizard.
 As the show compositing lead, Orde was also responsible for the compositing pipeline in addition to developing Katana to Nuke integration tools and supporting all of the compositing artists that worked on the show.

-A novice in Katana can and usually does start lighting on their first day of use.
-It provides an automated way of pulling in all the bits needed, while allowing a seasoned artist to easily ‘pop open the hood’ for deeper exploration.
+A novice in Katana can start lighting on their first day of use, while [it] allows a seasoned artist to easily ‘pop open the hood’ for deeper exploration.

 Orde describes Katana as much more than a lighting tool and is a big advocate for its benefits.
 “With its non-linear, non-destructive design, Katana comes as close as possible to a thought process,” he says.
 “We all know that as artists we crave intuitive tools that don't stand in our way and help us visualize and execute the ideas we have.
 Katana allows people with various skill sets and understandings of the inner workings to be proficient in performing their daily duties of lighting CG objects.”